SayantanRC/eda/README.md

 8. Done!
 To create a new project, click the website logo and a new project will open.
 To get back to your old saved projects
 - "Playgrounds" (top right corner) -> "Your playgrounds"

+### Changes for structural behaviour

+1. All "port map" must have a label.
+Example:
+> C1 : AND_2 port map (A, B, F)
+Here C1 is the label.